microBob/IS-Optics/README.md

 3. Open the project in Unity, go to Assets/Scenes in the project explorer and pick a scene to checkout!

 ## Notes
-* the user microBob and kyangEPS are both me, just different emails when working using different computers when some simulations required more power
+* the user microBob and kyangEPS are both me, just different emails on different computers for when some simulations required more power